Azure/data-api-builder/docs/runtime-to-database-authorization.md

 ```

 ##### SESSION_CONTEXT in action:
-Now that we have laid the groundwork for SESSION_CONTEXT, its time to see it in action.
+Now that we have laid the groundwork for SESSION_CONTEXT, it's time to see it in action.

 ###### SCENARIO 1
 ```sql